brooth/jeta-site/mysite/home/markdown/androjeta_findviews.md

         new FindViewController(metasitory, activity).findViews();
     }

-Please, read the article about [MetaHelper](/guide/meta-helper.html) if you didn't yet.
+Please, read the article about [MetaHelper](/guide/meta-helper.html) if you haven't yet.